Table of contents

 I took the slow and steady process.
 Look at the theory and do the hands on as much as possible.

-Sometimes I even got out of the syllabus and exploring the services.
+Sometimes I even got out of the syllabus and explored the services.

 I used to take notes for almost everything I was taught during video content or practice exam.
 I used to write them in markdown format.
 Recently wrote a blog engine to make them publish like a blog.